BensThoughts/next-mdx-filesystem/README.md

 While this could be used outside of a next.js project it was designed to be used inside of next.js `getStaticProps()` and `getStaticPaths()`.

->#### Important Note: The directory names become a part of the slug path.
+>#### Important Note: The directory and .mdx file names become a part of the slug path.
 They need to use a slug friendly separator such as hyphens.
-Example: 'react-articles' is *good* 'react articles' is *bad*.
+Example: 'react-articles' is *good* 'react articles' is *bad*. 'react-article.mdx' is *good* 'react article.mdx' is *bad*

 ## Configuration